Comedian (artwork): Reception

-Comedian created controversy, with some writers, such as Robin Pogrebin, questioning if it was even art.
+Comedian was controversial; some writers, such as Robin Pogrebin, questioned whether it was art at all.
 The Guardian called Comedian a "questionably genius work. ...
 It calls to mind the old Lucile Bluth Arrested Development gag about rich people not knowing the price of a banana."
 Artnet wrote the piece was one of the worst of the week, and that Cattelan "somehow duped a group of collectors into buying bananas duct-taped to walls for $120,000 a pop.
 Seriously."
 USA Today deadpanned, "This piece of art is bananas – literally."
 Newsweek called it "humorous minimalist artwork", while ARTnews asked whether the piece was cynical or thrilling.
 CBS News reported, "It may be the most talked-about artwork at this year's event."
-On December 13, the New York Post featured Comedian on its cover.
+On December 13th, the New York Post featured Comedian on its cover.
 In his 2021 book The Devil in the Gallery, Noah Charney stated, "Comedian is neither beautiful nor does it exhibit skill, so it represents the Duchampian path."
-In his book Beauty (and the Banana), author Brian C. Nixon stated, "To say the least, Comedian is a commentary on the wild world of contemporary art, communicating how culture understands, interprets, and engages with the arts."
+In his book Beauty (and the Banana), the author Brian C. Nixon stated, "To say the least, Comedian is a commentary on the wild world of contemporary art, communicating how culture understands, interprets, and engages with the arts."

 Purchases

-The piece was released in an edition of three; two were purchased for $120,000 USD at Art Basel.
+The piece was released in an edition of three; two were purchased for US$120,000 each at Art Basel.
+The third was sold for US$150,000.
 The selling price garnered significant media attention.
 One edition was purchased by Sarah Andelman, a founder of Colette.
-Another edition was sold to Billy and Beatrice Cox, who stated:

-We are acutely aware of the blatant absurdity of the fact that Comedian is an otherwise inexpensive and perishable piece of produce and a couple of inches of duct tape.
-When we saw the public debate sparked about art and our society, we decided to purchase it.
-We knew we were taking a risk, but ultimately we sense that Cattelan’s banana will become an iconic historical object.

-In August 2020 artist Damien Hirst complained to the media that he was unable to purchase the piece and had offered to trade any of his own works for it with Cattelan; Cattelan replied that the piece had sold out.
+In August 2020 the artist Damien Hirst complained to the media that he was unable to purchase the piece and had offered to trade any of his own works for it with Cattelan; Cattelan replied that the piece had sold out.
 The following month Comedian was donated to the Guggenheim Museum, with instructions and diagrams for its installation and display.

-Intervention
+Following a highly publicised tour and bidding, Comedian sold at Sotheby's during "The Now and Contemporary Evening Auction" on 20 November 2024 for US$5,200,000 ($6,240,000 after fees), well above its $1,000,000-$1,500,000 estimate.
+The purchaser was the cryptocurrency entrepreneur Justin Sun.
+On 29 November Sun ate the banana at a press conference at the Peninsula Hotel, Hong Kong.
+He retains the right to recreate the artwork at any time, but not multiple co-existing copies.

+Shah Alam, a fruit vendor from New York City, United States, sold the banana used in the work for 25 cents.
+Alam expressed surprise and disbelief when informed of the sale, stating, "I am a poor man.
+I have never had this kind of money.
+I have never seen this kind of money".

+As of January 2025 the remaining piece not at the Guggenheim was on display aboard the residential cruise ship MS The World, which declined to name the owner when asked by a journalist.